mbari-org/mxm-server/docker/README.md

 ```

 Edit the `setenv.sh` file to indicate
-the external URL where the MXM service will be accessible,
+the external URLs (HTTP and WS) where the MXM service will be accessible,
 the desired password for the "mxm" user in the database,
-and the host directory for the postgres database.
+the host directory for the postgres database,
+and other settings.

 Review `docker-compose.yml` for any other further adjustments.